 Nestled at the foot of Pikes Peak, Manitou Springs is a quaint small town that comes alive in the summer.
 Charming shops and buildings dating from the heyday of silver mining line the twisting streets.
 The main concert venue, St. Andrew’s Episcopal Church, is a historic stone church dating from 1870.
 Classes and coachings take place at the Manitou Art Center.

 Out-of-area students will stay with host families in private homes.
 Local students will commute.

-All lunches and most dinners will be provided in a communal setting.
+All concert-day dinners will be provided in a communal setting.

 Music to be studied will be chosen by the artistic director in consultation with the groups prior to arrival at the festival.

 Performances are in Manitou Springs and Colorado Springs, with more details available on the ticketing site.

 Performances will be listed on the MCMF website as the festival approaches.